Getsuga743/enviopack-challenge-frontend/README.md

 ## About commits:

-This project is Commitizen friendly, for commits you should check: [commitizez docs](https://github.com/commitizen/cz-cli)
+This project is Commitizen friendly, for commits you should check: [commitizen docs](https://github.com/commitizen/cz-cli)